lolsZz/content-optimiser/README.md

   - `gitignore-parser`: For respecting .gitignore rules in directory scans
   - `pygments`: For better code detection and language identification
   - `beautifulsoup4`: For better HTML cleaning in Markdown mode
+  - `mail-parser`: For structured parsing of email content

 ### Basic Installation